How HP Tamed Product Complexity with Parts Classification and Governance

-Reduce product costs
+Reduce product complexity and drive down costs

 PTC’s PLM platform, Windchill, ensures parts are classified to align with important attributes such as supplier status and materials used.
 For example, is the supplier identified as "approved to use and preferred," "approved to use but not preferred," or "do not use?"
 And were the materials used in creating the part made in support of sustainability initiatives?
 Windchill connects this information across the part lifecycle; as engineers select parts, procurement establishes new part value, and supply chain strategizes to avoid part and material shortages.